HEM: a margin-based loss for visual categorisation tasks: Experimental Methods

 \subsubsection{Training Data}

-Learning with imbalanced training data was assessed using long-tailed versions of CIFAR10 and CIFAR100.
+Learning with imbalanced training data was assessed using long-tailed versions of CIFAR10, CIFAR100 and ImageNet \citep{Cao_etal19,Liu_etal19,Wang21}.
 These are standard benchmark tasks in this domain, where the training data is generated from the original, balanced, data-sets by removing samples unequally from each class.
 Specifically, each long-tailed data-set is created by taking only the first $s_j \times f^j$ samples for the class with index $j$ ($j \in \{0, \dots, n-1\}$). $f$ is a factor that determines the degree of imbalance.
 From CIFAR10 two long-tailed data-sets were created using $f=0.6$ and $f=0.7744$, and from CIFAR10 two long-tailed data-sets were created using $f=0.955$ and $f=0.9771$.
 The first value of $f$ for each data-set generates a long-tailed set in which the ratio of the number of samples in the classes with the largest and smallest numbers is 100.
 The second values of $f$ produce an imbalance ratio of 10.
+For ImageNetLT the standard image sub-sets were used\footnote{\url{https://drive.google.com/drive/u/1/folders/1j7Nkfe6ZhzKFXePHdsseeeGI877Xu1yf}} which define an imbalance ratio of 256.